wthomson/FitHome-docs/EnergyMonitorFirmware.md

  # Preparing the ESP32
  At least for testing, we are using [the ESP32 DevKit C](https://amzn.to/2JInYgj).
 For the IDE we are using [uPyCraft](http://docs.dfrobot.com/upycraft/).
  ## Install micropython
 - Plug the microprocessor into the Mac's USB port.
 - Open uPyCraft on the Mac.
 - Check Tools/Build from the menu and make sure ESP32 is checked.
 - Check Tools/Serial from the menu and select the SLAB_USBtoUART serial port.
 When this is done, the >>> repl command prompt should be seen in the lower window.
 - Go to Tools/BurnFirmware.
-[This is the micropython build we currently use.](micropython_build/esp32-20190529-v1.11.bin).
+[This is the micropython build we currently use](https://github.com/BitKnitting/energy_monitor_firmware/tree/master/micropython_build).
 This version of micropython is available within [the energy monitor firmware's GitHub repository](https://github.com/BitKnitting/energy_monitor_firmware/tree/master/micropython_build).
 For ESP32 micropython firmware, the settings should be:
 ![micropython burn firmware dialog](images/EnergyMonitorFirmware/uPyCraft_burnimage_dialog.png)
 Once the fields are filled in, click on OK.
 This starts the erase and burn process.
 - uPyCraft disconnects.
 Once the microprocessor restarts, go ack to Tools/Select and choose the SLAB_USBtoUSART serial port.
+## Copy micropython Libraries
+The libraries we use to connect to wifi and read/send energy readings include:
+  - atm90e32_registers.py and atm90e32_u.py from workSpace/read_monitor.
+  - config.py from workSpace/config.
+  - wifi_connect.py from workSpace/join_wifi.
+  - send_reading from workSpace/send_reading.